Guide To Installing ICC Color Profiles For Soft Proofing

 - Go to the “Download ICC Profiles” link above and download the appropriate ICC profile for the paper/canvas you want to use.
 We suggest downloading to a folder you create called “ICC Profiles”.

-- With Windows– right click the profile and in the menu, choose “Install Profile.”
-If you want to do it the hardway, you can also install the profile manually by going to “Windows/System 32/spool/drivers/color.”
+- With Windows – simply right click the profile and in the menu, choose “Install Profile.”

 - Mac OS X – go to your hard drive Users/Library/ColorSync/Profiles.
 If your Mac runs on OS 9, place the profile in the ColorSync Folder.